 Read the latest web issue here – if you like what you see sign up today

 AAT rolls up its sleeves

-He said that the AAT has rolled up its sleeves and is continuing to make changes to ensure its systems are tested, and then tested again.
+He emphasised that the AAT has rolled up its sleeves and is continuing to make changes to ensure its systems are tested, and then tested again!

-Although he didn’t want to shift any blame for any recent problems, Williamson said that some things were out of the AAT’s control.
+Although he didn’t want to shift any blame for any recent problems he said that some things were out of the AAT’s control.
 “Our extensive testing shows the assessments work when they leave us,” he ventured.